8 Best 3d Printing for November 2025

 Risk Factors

-- Sensitivity to macroeconomic cycles impacting construction and engineering demand
+- Sensitivity to macroeconomic cycles in construction and manufacturing

 Xometry, Inc. (XMTR)